factset/RClientCxx/README.md

 If there is not a server listening at the given host and port, RClient will fail with a runtime exception, declaring that it cannot connect.

-###Additional Information###
+### Additional Information ###

-RClient was written to execute on Unix and VMS.
+RClient was written to execute on Linux and VMS.
 It has not been tested on other systems and behavior is unknown.

 If a network error occurs and a runtime_error is thrown, then the connection is closed and the session is lost.
 Following calls to RClient will attempt to establish a new connection.